 How to Unblock Facebook Account?

-There are two types of disabled Facebook accounts, one is Temporary Block and the other one is Permanent block.
-If your account is temporarily blocked, then you can easily regain access to your account by answering some security questions or by uploading any legal ID Proof.
-If your account is Permanently disabled, your account will be hidden from Facebook and no others can view it.
+If your account is temporarily blocked, you can easily regain access to your account by answering some security questions or by uploading any legal ID Proof.
+If your account is permanently disabled, it will be hidden from Facebook, and no others can view it.
 In this case, you need to contact support.

 Appealing For a Disabled/Blocked Facebook Account